SystemsApproach/5G/arch.rst

 and a SCTP/IP tunnel to the Core's Control Plane (Core-CP).
-Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber (i.e., phone number) and establishes the radio parameters (e.g., frequency band) need to communicate with that operator's Base Stations.
+Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber (i.e., phone number) and establishes the radio parameters (e.g., frequency band) needed to communicate with that operator's Base Stations.
 The SIM card also includes a secret key that the UE uses to authenticate itself.